 - Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
 Release the key when the engine starts.
-If the engine starts, but fails to run, repeat the above procedure. - If the engine is very hard to start in extremely cold or hot weather -
+If the engine starts, but fails to run, repeat the above procedure. - If the engine is very hard to start in extremely cold weather or when restarting, depress the